Skip to main content

-What is DFARS?
-A Guide to the Four Clauses Behind CMMC 2.0s
+A Guide to the DFARS Clauses Behind CMMC & How They’ve Changed in 2026

-To close the readiness gap, let’s cover what DFARs is, how it relates to FAR and the CMMC program, and how you can comply fast.
+To close the readiness gap, let’s cover what DFARs is, how it relates to the CMMC program, and how it’s been changed under the Revolutionary FAR Overhaul as of February 1, 2026.

 Recommended reading